 They have a number of environmental policies, including recyclability of the products, packaging and perhaps most importantly energy efficiency.

 The Sport3’s come in a beautifully designed box with what seems like a huge number of small parts.
-It includes the headset itself with built in cord tightener, 14 different size (and shape) silicon in-ear tips, 12 Spinfit ear wings, a microUSB charge cable and a neoprene fur lined pouch with a built in carabiner.
+It includes the headset itself with built-in cord tightener, 14 different sizes (and shape) silicon in-ear tips, 12 Spinfit ear wings, a microUSB charge cable and a neoprene fur-lined pouch with a built-in carabiner.

 - Target age: Teens, Adults, Older adults.
 The smallest size eartips require at least a teenager size ear.